 Vicki has spent part or all of her summers at camp since she was four years old.
 She is the sister of John and Deb Erdmann.
 A retired elementary school teacher, she spends most of her time here making supply runs, assisting Deb in meal preparation, and assuring that campers have adequate gear.
 She is an essential part of making camp work from behind the scenes.

-Peter has spent five summers as a camper and is returning for his third summer as a counselor.
-He will also be working extensively on the website, producing blogs, videos, and photos throughout the season.
+Peter has spent five summers as a camper.
+He will be working extensively on the website, producing blogs, videos, and photos throughout the season.
 He worked for an Engineering and Surveying Firm in Connecticut after graduating from the University of Vermont in 2013.
-He plans on returning to Connecticut to find work around Yale and await his call for service in the Peace Corps.
+He now attends graduate school in Geneva, Switzerland.